 A client may supply a declaration with a POST request (although not every POST request has to include one).

-All other request methods (GET and DELETE) work with declarations previously supplied via POST and retained by AS3.
+All other request methods (GET, DELETE, and PATCH) work with declarations previously supplied via POST and retained by AS3.

 The default target ADC for every AS3 request (that is, the target selected when a request does not specify any other) is “localhost”.
 In the basic case that means the BIG-IP on which AS3 is running.
 (When AS3 is not running on a BIG-IP, “localhost” is not a valid target.)